ecylchang/VOU_Blazars/README.md

 $ ./bin/vou-blazars RA DEC RADIUS
 ```

-The optional error radius could be :
+The optional error region could be :
-*one circle or two circle. (error radius)
+* one circle or two circle. (error radius)
-*one elliptical or two elliptical (major axis, minor axis, angle)
+* one elliptical or two elliptical (major axis, minor axis, angle)
-*One circle and one elliptical (circle first)
+* One circle and one elliptical (circle first)
-*nothing
+* nothing

 The R.A.
 Dec. are in degrees, and searching radius is in arcmin.
 nH is in cm^2.
 The radius of the error circles and the axes of the error ellipticals are in arcmin.
 The position angle is in degree, north-east on sky.